nbeaver/why-linux-is-better/why-linux-is-better.rst

 not opaque executables from a website which may not use secure HTTP.
 Even inexperienced users can safely install and uninstall software if it is all from a trusted repository.

-This is has other tangible benefits, such as avoiding problems like DLL hell and its cousins while saving the disk space of duplicated libraries.
+Package managers have other benefits, such as avoiding dependency hell while saving the disk space of duplicated libraries.
 Package managers have decent (though not perfect) security, and provide the ability to upgrade all software at once with a single command (or button if you use one of the many available GUIs).
-Instead of requiring application developers to re-implement automatic updates, packaging makes secure, regular updates much more accessible and convenient for users and developers.
+Instead of requiring all application developers to re-implement automatic updates, packaging makes secure, regular updates much more accessible and convenient for users and developers.

-There are other benefits, such as making backups easier by decoupling installed applications from stored personal files.
+Package mangers can make backups easier by decoupling installed applications from stored personal files.
 Want to remember which programs you have installed without backing up every single binary?
-Just save the output of ``dpkg -L`` or its equivalent.
+Just save the output of ``dpkg -L`` or its equivalent as big long text file of installed packages.

-If your backup fails or you just want to switch to a different Linux distribution, you can easily get back your installed software with the package list, a fresh Linux install, and a good internet connection.
+If your backup fails or you just want to switch to a different Linux distribution, you can easily get back your installed software by feeding your package manager the package list.
+All you need is a fresh Linux install and a good internet connection.
-Meanwhile, you can focus on keeping your home directory backed up with a combination of cloud storage and physical drives, and your backup software doesn't need to run as root since it's only accessing your home directory.
+Meanwhile, you can keep your home directory backed up using cloud storage or physical drives (ideally both), and the backup software doesn't need to run as root since it's only accessing your home directory.

-Packaging also makes distributing programs with library dependencies easier, even if you don't make a full package.
+Packaging also makes distributing scripts with library dependencies easier.
 For example, installing ``python`` and ``matplotlib`` is simple on Linux, but a `pain in the neck`_ on Windows.